 The PACE working group was formed in November 2017.
-The goal of the group is to provide a comprehensive description of the core palliative competencies for non-palliative specialty training programs of both the CFPC and Royal College to the CSPCP Board as well as provide models for teaching evidenced-based palliative care to these various trainees.
+The goal of the group was to provide a comprehensive description of the core palliative competencies for non-palliative specialty training programs of both the CFPC and Royal College to the CSPCP Board as well as provide models for teaching evidenced-based palliative care to these various trainees.

 More information is available in the TOR: Read More